Live

 Daily Briefing

-U.S. equity markets are trading higher , with the S&P 500 advancing 0.26% to 4892.35.
+U.S. equity markets closed higher Friday, June 19, with the S&P 500 advancing 0.26% to 4892.35.
 The Dow Jones Industrial Average added 0.23%, while the technology-heavy NASDAQ 100 lost 0.14%.
 Market breadth was positive with small-caps outperforming large-caps.
 The Russell 2000 rose 0.29%, suggesting improved risk appetite.
 In other asset classes, gold declined 0.40%.
 Treasury bonds fell as yields moved higher.
-In the headlines, investors focused on hybrid bond sales reach record as companies pounce on low costs.
+In the headlines, investors focused on iran says it closed strait of hormuz after israel and hizbollah exchange fire. --- *Markets are closed for the weekend.
+Showing Friday's closing data.*

 View Report